All Tiers - Round 1

+CHEJ has a Small Grants Program for grassroots groups working on environmental health and justice issues.
 Grassroots communities of color, low wealth, rural and urban groups are encouraged to apply.
-This grant program will support projects that help groups move toward their goals by building leadership, increasing capacity and/or providing training and education.
+If you are part of a coalition, each group in the coalition may apply as well as the coalition itself.
+This grant program will support projects that help groups move toward their goals by building leadership, increasing capacity, or providing training and education.
 A priority of CHEJ’s Small Grants Program is to help grassroots community groups to build their capacity.
-The program is designed to especially reach people from low wealth communities and communities of color who are impacted by environmental harms.
+Our program is designed to reach people from low wealth communities and communities of color who are impacted by environmental harms.

-The closer your project is to the focus of the CHEJ’s program, the better chance you have to succeed in securing funding.
-CHEJ supports a wide range of issues, however, we have a limited amount of funds, which were provided to support a specific focus.
-That doesn’t mean that your work outside the focus is less important– IT IS NOT.
+The closer your project is to the focus of the Center for Health, Environment & Justice’s (CHEJ) program, the better chance you have to succeed in securing funding.
+CHEJ supports a wide range of issues; however, we have a limited amount of funds provided to support a specific focus.
+That doesn’t mean that your work outside the focus is less critical– IT IS NOT.
 If you have questions about your project and if it will meet the guidelines, please call and ask before you invest your valuable time in filling out the forms.
 We’ll give you an honest answer.

-CHEJ prioritizes community-based organizations aiming to have local, state and regional impact as the core of the health and environmental justice movement.
+CHEJ prioritizes community-based organizations aiming to have local, state, and regional impact as the core of the health and environmental justice movement.
 CHEJ believes that no social change on behalf of the exploited comes without strong community-based organizations.

 CHEJ’s Small Grants program focuses on addressing environmental threats and associated public health harms.

 Proposals are due February 2, 2024.
 Your project must be complete, and your final report submitted by September 6, 2024.